-MSDE's analysis of the 618 data demonstrated that four (4) LSSs were identified as having a significant discrepancy, in the rate of suspensions and expulsions of greater than ten days in a school year for children with IEPs.
-In addition, eight (8) of the 25 LSSs were excluded because they did not meet the Stateestablished minimum "n" size requirement of 30 students with disabilities suspended greater than 10 days.
+The MSDE, DSE/EIS's analysis of the 618 data demonstrated that three (3) of the 25 LSSs were identified as having a significant discrepancy, in the rate of suspensions and expulsions of greater than ten days in a school year for children with IEPs.
+In addition, six (6) of the 25 LSSs were excluded because they did not meet the State-established minimum "n" size requirement of 30 students with disabilities suspended greater than 10 days.

-The MSDE using a discipline review document, conducted a revview of the policies, procedures, and practices, and made on-site visits to the four (4) LSSs relating to the development and implementation of IEPs, the use of positive behavioral interventions and supports, and procedural safeguards to ensure compliance with the IDEA, as required by 34 CFR §300.170(b).
-The MSDE did not identify noncompliance through this review.
+The MSDE using a discipline review document, conducted a review of the policies, procedures, and practices, and made on-site visits to the three (3) LSSs relating to the development and implementation of IEPs, the use of positive behavioral interventions and supports, and procedural safeguards to ensure compliance with the IDEA, as required by 34 CFR §300.170(b).
+The MSDE, DSE/EIS did not identify noncompliance through this review.